 Robbie kicked off his NAB presentation with a quote from Expressionist artist Vassily Kandinksy: “Color is a power which directly influences the soul.”
 Robbie continued, “Everything I do as a colorist, I try to live by this guiding principle.”
 As a speaker, he has a knack to making complex content easy and engaging.

 Watch the presentation below and get inspired by Robbie’s passion – as well as a nice overview of some of the great things coming to Adobe pro video.

-And if you want more Robbie (and really, who wouldn’t?) you can register for free for this week’s Ask a Video Pro session – Thursday, May 28th – at http://bit.ly/1QBZ9yL
+And if you want more Robbie (and really, who wouldn’t?) you can watch a replay of Robbie’s Ask a Video Pro session – at bit.ly/1FFTy5R